labdave/QCParser/README.md

 ## Setting up your system

-CloudConductor is currently designed only for *Linux* systems.
+**QCParser** is currently designed only for *Linux* systems.
-You will need to install and configure the following tools to run your pipelines on Google Cloud:
+You will need to install and configure the following tool:

 1. [Python](https://www.python.org/) v2.7.*